HazyResearch/lolcats/README.md

 ### Demoing linear attention 7B+ models

 The above scripts will save two checkpoints: (1) for the learned attention feature maps (denoted by a `_distill` suffix), (2) for the LoRA finetuning weights (denoted by a `_ft` suffix).
-We upload a couple starter checkpoints in `./checkpoints/`, where for any linearized LLM we only need to save these layers (~0.2% of a 7B LLM's parameters).
+We uploaded a couple starter checkpoints in `./checkpoints/`, where for any linearized LLM we only need to save these layers (~0.2% of a 7B LLM's parameters).
 (We also provide additional checkpoints on HuggingFace).

 To chat with these models (albeit in an unoptimized PyTorch implementation), you can run:

+**Llama 3.1 8B**
 ```bash
 python -Wignore demo_lolcats_llm.py \
 --attn_mlp_checkpoint_path './checkpoints/distill_llama3_1_8b_lk_smd_wtk64_fd64_w01/dl-d=distill_alpaca_clean_xent0_mse1000_lr1e-2-m=distill_llama3_1_8b_lk_smd_wtk64_fd64_w01-f=finetune_lora_qkvo_alpaca_clean-s=0-se=0-re=420-lzi=1_distill.pt' \